 In the wake of the 1959 Tibetan uprising, a Tibetan diaspora has made Tibetan Buddhism more widely accessible to the rest of the world.
 It has since spread to many Western countries, where the tradition has gained popularity.
 Among its prominent exponents is the 14th Dalai Lama of Tibet.
 The number of its adherents is estimated to be between ten and twenty million

-Tibetan Buddhists practice understanding the true nature of reality, the emptiness of inherent existence of all things.
+Tibetan Buddhist practice understands the true nature of reality, the emptiness of inherent existence of all things.
 Emptiness is propounded according to four classical Indian schools of philosophical tenets.

 Two belong to the older path of the Hinayana: